GeoCenter/StataTraining/Day4/graph redos/childhoodDeaths_dot.md

 ### Creating a lollipop chart in Excel (Version 2010, Windows).

-1. Create a bubble plot with size proportional to the number of deaths, x is type of disease, and y is the percentage of teh disease, by country.
+1. Create a bubble plot with size proportional to the number of deaths, x is type of disease, and y is the percentage of the disease, by country.
     * Select the first country
     * Select bubble plot
     * Specify that column B (numdeaths_Africa) is the size variable.